Requirements for the liberal arts major in music, B.A.

 - Students who enroll and leave school for at least two semesters must re-audition.
 Music students who enroll and leave school must re-audition and also retake the theory placement exam.

 This degree is for students who wish a broad general education without a high degree of specialization in music.
-Students should consult the Undergraduate Music Handbook available on the department website and should also consult with the departmental adviser in the College of Arts and Sciences Advising Office to plan their degree program.
+Students should consult the Student Resources link and should also meet with the departmental adviser in the College of Arts and Sciences Advising Office to plan their degree program.
+See: Student Resources

 count as writing intensive in the major.